MrBlankCoding/BreadLang/README.md

 ### Arrays

-Arrays are ordered, mutable collections of elements of the same type.
+Arrays are ordered, mutable, dynamically-sized collections of elements of the same type.

 ```breadlang
 // Array declaration and initialization